DavidDerhy/api-docs/source/includes/_additional_functions.md

 ```

 <aside class="notice">
-  If you haven't requested any short_term_loans yet, or requested one but not activated it yet.
+  If you haven't requested any short_term_loans yet, or requested one but have not activated it yet.
 </aside>

 ## New Short Term Loan preview